jw-shan/blog/_posts/2020-2-24-github_ssh.md

 date:   2020-02-24 13:28
 categories: Linux
 ---
 With SSH keys, you can connect to GitHub without supplying your username or password at each visit.
-Reference: [Github Help](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).

 ## 1. Generate a SSH key
 ```bash
 $ ssh-keygen -t rsa -b 4096 -C "jwshan423@gmail.com"
 ```